Our Programs

 Teacher Education Resources

-The Teacher Education Committee has been created with a core advisory of Masako Fukawa, Greg Miyanaga, Vivian Wakabayashi Rygnestad, and Connie Kadota.
-The Teacher Education committee Project Director is Mike Perry-Whittingham.
-The three-year project consists of two key components: development of a Japanese Canadian History Learning Portal; and the creation of a Digital Course for Teacher Training.
-The Teacher Resources Committee is composed of 17 BC-based teachers, many with Nikkei heritage, from the K – 12 education sector.
+The Teacher Education Committee was created with a core advisory of Masako Fukawa, Greg Miyanaga, Vivian Wakabayashi Rygnestad, and Connie Kadota.
+The project consisted of two key components: development of a Japanese Canadian History Learning Portal; and the creation of a Digital Course for Teacher Training.
+The Teacher Resources Committee was composed of 17 BC-based teachers, many with Nikkei heritage, from the K – 12 education sector.
+Mike Perry-Whittingham lead the cohort for three years.